ikadatym-sry/ikadatym-sry/README.md

 - 📫 How to reach me: Nothing
 - 😄 Pronouns: **Nothing**
 - ⚡ Fun fact: I can move my body
 - I'm still do experimenting and practicing.
 I help my idiot friend to do the code only. my many repos are private repo.
-English is my 2nd language
+- Speak Thai, English and Japanese JLPT N4 level.